Updated July 4, 2023

 Benefits of Rent Control

 Some of the significant benefits are as follows:

 - The lower prices due to rent control make housing affordable for low- to moderate-income people.
 It is essential in expensive cities where wages often fail to keep pace with rising rents.

-- It benefits many aged people who may find it challenging to afford market-rate housing in the same area.
+- It benefits many aged people who may struggle to afford market-rate housing in the same area.